camunda/camunda-docs-cawemo/content/technical-guide/installation/ldap-support.md

 Camunda Account retrieves the user's name from your LDAP server on each login and saves/updates it in the Camunda Account and Cawemo databases, so it can be displayed in the applications.
-We do not read or save the user's password, instead the password comparison is performed by binding to the LDAP server using the user's credentials.
+We do not read or save the user's password, instead the password comparison is performed by binding to the LDAP server.

 # Active Directory User Search

+The bind to the AD is performed with the user's credentials entered in the Camunda Account login form.
-For searching in an Active Directory, we use the subtree scope.
+For searching in the AD, we use the subtree scope.
 This search scope means that we include the base object as well as all child objects below it in the LDAP search.

 The group of users that can log in to Camunda Account and Cawemo is restricted by `IAM_LDAP_DOMAIN` (or `IAM_LDAP_BASE_DN` if configured) that must be specified in the configuration when using Active Directory.